thhapke/generator-di-pyoperator/README.md

 * ```get_file(<testfile.csv>)``` -> byte-code
 * ```get_msgtable(<testfile.csv>)``` -> message with table attributes and 2-dim data array.

 This is only a start and can be extended.
-Be careful when using the cmd ```yo di-operator --init``` any changes to operator_test are overwritten.
+Be careful when using the cmd ```yo di-operator --init``` any changes to operator_test are overwritten. h